 - Visit Yasai Shokudo for daily vegetable bowls

-“Constraints spark creativity,” a Miyajima chef told me, presenting a gluten-free okonomiyaki with rice flour.
+“Constraints spark creativity,” a Miyajima chef tells you, while present a gluten-free okonomiyaki with rice flour.
 This mindset fuels Hiroshima’s adaptability.

 Conclusion: Crafting Your Own Culinary Adventure in Hiroshima